FRSOURCE/cypress-plugin-visual-regression-diff/README.md

 ```

 `matchImage` command will do a screenshot and compare it with image from a previous run.
 In case of regression the test will fail and you'll get a "Compare images" button to see what's a root of a problem.

+## Example

+Still got troubles with installation?
+Have a look at [example directory of this repo](./example) to see how this plugin can be used in e2e or component-testing Cypress within your project.

 ## Configuration